Radial Duality Part I: Foundations: The Radial Set Transformation

 Since the radial point transformation is a projective transformation, convex sets, halfspaces, and ellipsoids map into convex sets, halfspaces, and ellipsoids, respectively.
-We give direct proofs of these results in the appendix yielding simple formulas for radially dual halfspaces and ellipsoids in the latter two cases. \begin{proposition} A set $S\subseteq\varSpace\times\RR_{++}$ is convex if and only if $\radTransSet{S}$ is convex. \end{proposition}
+We give direct proofs of these results (see Proposition~\ref{prop:convex-set-radial}, \ref{prop:halfspace-radial}, and~\ref{prop:ellipsoid-radial}) in the appendix yielding formulas for radially dual halfspaces and ellipsoids in the latter two cases. \begin{proposition} A set $S\subseteq\varSpace\times\RR_{++}$ is convex if and only if $\radTransSet{S}$ is convex. \end{proposition}